Parkinson case

-The Sarah-Jane Parkinson case, involving Canberra resident Sarah-Jane White (née Parkinson), was a 2014 legal situation in which an innocent party, Daniel Jones, was falsely accused of rape and acts of domestic abuse by Parkinson, his former fiancé, who had since grown bored of him while dating police officer Scott John White.
+The Sarah Jane Parkinson case, involving Canberra resident Sarah Jane White (née Parkinson), was a 2014 legal situation in which an innocent party, Daniel Jones, was falsely accused of rape and acts of domestic abuse by Parkinson, his former fiancée, who had grown bored with him while dating police officer Scott John White.
 Jones was arrested and jailed in 2014, while Parkinson and White lived in his house and eventually married.
-Owing to mounting evidence establishing Jones's innocence, Jones was released, and Parkinson was convicted for her false accusations.
+Owing to mounting evidence establishing Jones's innocence, he was released, and Parkinson was convicted for her false accusations.
 She served two years out of a three-year sentence, after which she legally changed her surname to White upon release.

 Background

-Daniel Jones, an Australian prison guard, had dated Sarah-Jane Parkinson, an airline worker, since 2011.
+Daniel Jones, an Australian prison guard, had dated Sarah Jane Parkinson, an airline employee, since 2011.
 According to Ian Jones, Daniel's father, "there's nothing I look back on and think, ‘Maybe I should have probed deeper’.
-There were a few little things but nothing where you'd go, ‘bloody hell, she's a nutbag!’".
+There were a few little things but nothing where you'd go, ‘bloody hell, she's a nutbag!’"
 During this time, despite the couple's closeness and Parkinson moving into Jones's house, Parkinson switched jobs and was hired on at a local police station for clerical work, where she met Constable Scott John White and began dating him behind Jones's back.

-Soon afterwards, Parkinson began making allegations that Jones was abusing her, and obtained an Apprehended Violence Order (AVO), which Jones tried to contest.
+Soon afterwards, Parkinson began making allegations that Jones was abusing her and obtained an Apprehended Violence Order (AVO), which Jones tried to contest.
 Upon doing this, Jones was warned that there were allegedly five New South Wales police witnesses who were ready to testify against him in court.
-Daniel's mother Michelle Jones, speaking on the case for the blog Mothers of Sons, recalled: "Daniel was agitated when he came home from that meeting.
+Daniel's mother Michelle Jones, speaking on the case for the blog Mothers of Sons, recalled:

+Daniel was agitated when he came home from that meeting.
 My husband, Ian, was angry.
 We sought legal advice.
 Daniel was advised by a solicitor not to contest the AVO.
 It was the first bad advice we received.
-We acted on this advice and that turned out to be a seriously bad mistake."
-Daniel Jones was charged and kept on house arrest at his parents' residence in a granny flat due to Parkinson continuing to inhabit Jones's private residence, which White later moved into, as well.
+We acted on this advice and that turned out to be a seriously bad mistake.

+Daniel Jones was charged and kept on house arrest at his parents' residence in a granny flat due to Parkinson continuing to living in Jones's private residence, which White later moved into as well.

 It was later revealed that Parkinson had made claims of being raped in the past, implicating an unnamed Turkish diplomat who had allegedly assaulted her, although there is no evidence of this incident ever taking place.
-The Jones Family was aware of the allegation but had not dwelled on it.
+The Jones family was aware of the allegation but had not dwelled on it.